natcap/invest.users-guide/source/crop_production.rst

 - **Workspace Folder** (required).
 The selected folder is used as the workspace where all intermediate and final output files will be written.
 If the selected folder does not exist, it will be created.
 Make sure that there is ample disk space, and write permissions are correct.

 - **Results Suffix** (optional).
-This text will be appended to the end of the output folders to help separate outputs from multiple runs.
-Please see the `Interpreting Results`_ section for an example folder structure for outputs.
+Text string that will be appended to the end of output file names, as "\_Suffix".
+Use a Suffix to differentiate model runs, for example by providing a short name for each scenario.
+If a Suffix is not provided, or changed between model runs, the tool will overwrite previous results.

 - **Directory to model data** (required).
-Both the percentile and regression model require the base Monfreda Dataset which will be installed if you choose to install sample data along with the InVEST tools, or download the dataset directly from http://data.naturalcapitalproject.org/invest-data/ as explained above.
+Both the percentile and regression models require the base Monfreda Dataset which will be installed if you choose to install sample data along with the InVEST tools, or download the dataset directly from http://data.naturalcapitalproject.org/invest-data/ as explained above.
 Once installed, the model folder is  ``CropProduction\model_data`` in the InVEST data installation directory.

 - **Land-Use/Land-Cover Map** (required).
 Raster of land use/land cover (LULC) for each pixel, where each unique integer represents a different land use/land cover class.
-This raster should have a projected coordinate system with units of meters (e.g. UTM) because pixel areas are divided by 10000 in order to report some results in hectares.
+This raster must have a projected coordinate system with units of meters (e.g. UTM) because pixel areas are divided by 10000 in order to report some results in hectares.

 - **Landcover to Crop Table** (required).
 A .csv (Comma Separated Value) table that maps a Land-Use/Land-Cover integer code (field *lucode*) to a crop name (field name *crop_name*).
 The crop name must be one of the accepted 175 crops for the percentile model, or 12 for regression.
+Accepted crop names for the percentile model can be found in the dataset table ``CropProduction\model_data\crop_nutrient.csv`` while those for the regression model can be found in the dataset table ``CropProduction\model_data\crop_fertilization_rates.csv``.

-The table must have column names `crop_name` and `lucode` corresponding to these values.
-An example is given below
+ This table must have column names `crop_name` and `lucode` corresponding to these values.
+An example is given below:

     ========= ======
     crop_name lucode